Search

 Parole

 Criminal cases - Individuals do not file criminal charges in U.S. district courts.
-A criminal proceeding is initiated by the government, usually through the U.S. attorney's office in coordination with a law enforcement agency.
-Civil cases - A civil action is commenced by the filing of a complaint.
-Parties instituting a civil action in a district court are required to pay a filing fee pursuant to Title 28, U.S. Code, Section 1914.
-The current fee is $400.00.
-Complaints may be accompanied by an application to proceed in forma pauperis, meaning that the plaintiff is incapable of paying the filing fee.
-U.S. Probation and Pretrial Services - Hold offenders accountable for their criminal actions, facilitate victim reparation, and require compliance with court mandates.
+A criminal case is started by the government, usually through the U.S. attorney's office in coordination with a law enforcement agency.
+Civil cases - A civil action starts with the filing of a complaint.
+People who start civil action in a district court are required by law to pay a filing fee, unless they file also file an application claiming they can't pay the fee (also called "in forma pauperis").
+U.S. Probation and Pretrial Services - Holds offenders accountable for their criminal actions, facilitates victim reparation, and requires compliance with court mandates.

 Probation